 Step 1 – Combine two tablespoons of warm water with one teaspoon of yeast and mix until the yeast is completely dissolved in the water.

 Step 3 – Add a few drops of food coloring into the bottle.
 Take a moment to make a few observations.
 What happened when you added the drops of food coloring?

-Step 5 – Pour the mixture of water & yeast into the bottle.
+Step 5 – Finally, pour the mixture of water and yeast into the bottle.
 Watch carefully and observe what happens.

 Helpful Tip: You may need to gently swirl the bottle in order to get the items to completely combine.
 We had to do that for the 6% hydrogen peroxide.